LeNo-1/obsidian-git-sync/30 - Permanent/Chapters/The Blood.md

 	3. **Platelets** help to clot blood and seal wound when you have a cut

 ### Blood Groups (ABO / RHESUS)
+ Blood types are an important aspect of human genetics, categorized into four main ABO groups (A, B, AB, and O) and multiple Rh factors (positive or negative).
+The ABO system is based on the presence or absence of specific antigens on the surface of red blood cells:

+- Type A has the A antigen.
+- Type B has the B antigen.
+- Type AB has both A and B antigens. - Universal Recipient
+- Type O has neither A nor B antigens. - Universal Donor

+The Rh factor, discovered by Landsteiner in 1940, adds an extra layer to blood typing.
+The positive Rh factor indicates the presence of the Rh protein on red blood cells, while the negative Rh factor means it is absent.
+It's crucial for successful blood transfusions and pregnancies, as incompatible blood types can lead to complications such as haemolytic disease of the new born or transfusion reactions.
+Understanding one's blood type and Rh factor aids in ensuring safe and effective donation and transfusion practices.